msgordon/starlink-sdf/README.rst

 or::

-  python setup.py install --prefix<installation dir>
+  python setup.py install --prefix=<installation dir>

 It can also be installed directly from this repository (recommended) as::